 1. You can train the AI chatbot on any platform, whether Windows, macOS, Linux, or ChromeOS.
 In this article, I’m using Windows 11, but the steps are nearly identical for other platforms.

 2. The guide is meant for general users, and the instructions are explained in simple language.
 So even if you have a cursory knowledge of computers and don’t know how to code, you can easily train and create a Q&A AI chatbot in a few minutes.
 If you followed our previous ChatGPT bot article, it would be even easier to understand the process.

 3. Since we are going to train an AI Chatbot based on our own data, it’s recommended to use a capable computer with a good CPU and GPU.
 However, you can use any low-end computer for testing purposes, and it will work without any issues.
 I used a Chromebook to train the AI model using a book with 100 pages (~100MB).
 However, if you want to train a large set of data running into thousands of pages, it’s strongly recommended to use a powerful computer.

 4. Finally, the data set should be in English to get the best results, but according to OpenAI, it will also work with popular international languages like French, Spanish, German, etc. So go ahead and give it a try in your own language.

 Set Up the Software Environment to Train an AI Chatbot

-3. To check if Python is properly installed, open the Terminal on your computer.
-I’m using Windows Terminal on Windows, but you can also use Command Prompt.
-Once here, run the below command below, and it will output the Python version.
-On Linux and macOS, you may have to use
+2. To check if Python is properly installed, open the Terminal on your computer.
+Once here, run the below commands one by one, and it will output their version number.
+On Linux and macOS, you will have to use

 python -m pip install -U pip